namantam1/x86-assembly/README.md

 - %eax will hold 5 for the sys call
 - address of the first character if filename should be stored in %ebx.
 - Read/Write indentions represented as a number should be stored in %ecx.
 You can use 0 for files you want to read from and 03101 for files you want to write to.
 - Files permission should be stored as a number in %edx.
-We can in general use 0666 for permissions.
+You can in general use 0666 for permissions.

 ```asm
 movl $5,    %eax